Anxiety

 There are many drugs used to treat anxiety.
 New studies are now showing that Gabapentin has been a successful treatment for individuals who suffer from anxiety.
 However, there are no randomized controlled trials on the effectiveness of this medication in generalized anxiety disorder (GAD), and there are only a few case reports.

-People with GAD who take Gabapentin have shown to be less irritable, reduce the use of alcohol as self-medication, have fewer depression symptoms, feel less anxious anticipating the future, improve in phobic avoidance (going out in public more and experiencing a significant decrease in panic disorder and reduction of panic attacks).
+People with GAD who take Gabapentin have been shown to be less irritable, reduce the use of alcohol as self-medication, have fewer depression symptoms, feel less anxious anticipating the future, improve in phobic avoidance (going out in public more, and experience a significant decrease in panic disorder and reduction of panic attacks).

 Gabapentin is an anticonvulsant drug that is primarily used to treat seizures and the pain that follows after an episode of shingles.
 Gabapentin is considered an off-brand drug used to treat anxiety.
 Neurontin is the most common brand name for Gabapentin, as well as Horizant and Gralise.
-Gabapentin has shown to help people with sleeping better, as insomnia is a symptom of anxiety.
+Gabapentin has been shown to help people sleep better, as insomnia is a symptom of anxiety.

 Side Effects of Gabapentin